 Also any time he and Chris get along like actual brothers.

 The "Trading Places" example is pretty sweet.
 As the Griffin's anticipate Meg's cooking, Peter and Lois say it's crap (in short, the usual Meg-bashing).
-Stewie retorts "Hey, give the girl a fucking chance!"''
+Stewie retorts "Hey man, give her a fucking chance, alright?"''

 In the "Point of Stew" segment of "Viewer Mail No. 2", Stewie recognizes that Meg is going to try to kill herself, and he's worried enough that he tries to let the others know.